 - Take it out on your loved ones, acting the prima donna about your 'writer's block'.
-Don't glamorise it; it's not some mysterious syndrome that afflicts the creative/artistic.
-You just can't think what to write, that's all.
+You haven't got some glamorous affliction peculiar to the brilliant and creative.
+You're just having a bit of a crap writing day, that's all.

 - Become convinced that you will never be able to write anything decent, ever again.
 You will.
 It'll come back

 But what if it goes on for over a week, or a month?

 If you've already written several novels, maybe you need a break.
 Some writers start the next one as soon as the current WIP has been despatched to the proofreader.
 Some need a few months to collect their thoughts.
 If it's your first try, it could be that writing novels isn't the best move for you at the moment, and you might be better writing short stories, or novellas, or articles, to keep your hand in until the time's right.

 If you're having a bad writing day today, I hope the words flow better tomorrow!